UNWTO General Assembly now in Madrid: Zurab Pololikashvili is a genius. Will Saudi Arabia react?

 Journalists were waiting outside the UNWTO office at the World Travel Market in 2018 and 2019 only to be told the Secretary-General was unable to attend his own press conference.

-At the 2019 UN Climate Change Conference COP 2019, the Secretary-General of the UNWTO loved the photo opportunity with heads of state but took off from the venue in a rush to avoid any media questions or other engagements at the event.
+At the 2019 UN Climate Change Conference COP 2019 Madrid, the Secretary-General of the UNWTO loved the photo opportunity with heads of state but took off from the venue in a rush to avoid any media questions or other engagements at the event.

-At the upcoming 2021 UN Climate Change Conference COP 2021, the Secretary-General has to show face to assure his re-confirmation at the upcoming UNWTO General Assembly at the end of November.
-For this, he needs to look good and wants to take the lead in the COP 2021 declaration.
+At the upcoming 2021 UN Climate Change Conference COP 2021 in Glasgow later this month, the Secretary-General has to show face.
+He needs to convince countries to re-confirm him as Secretary-General at the General Assembly.

+He needs to appear meaningfully engaged.
+Therefore he is pushing for a PR stand to lead the COP 2021 declaration.

-His reconfirmation of the election by the UNWTO Executive Council in January by the upcoming General Assembly just became a lot easier for Zurab.
+His reconfirmation at the General Assembly in November after the UNWTO Executive Council re-elected him in January just became a lot easier for Zurab.

 Having the General Assembly in Madrid is what Zurab wanted all along.
 Pololikashvili should be congratulated as an excellent political maneuver genius.

-It can easily be predicted that after he wins the confirmation hearing at the assembly in Madrid, the business will be back to normal for him.
-Normal means silence, no meaningful engagement, no relevant leadership.
+It can easily be predicted that after he wins the confirmation hearing at the assembly in Madrid, UNWTO business will be back to normal for him.

-It most likely means a focus on wine tourism.
 It means avoiding cooperation with WTTC and large private industry, ignoring COVID-19 issues, and a continued focus on his own political ambition to become prime minister of Georgia.

-Today the Government of Morocco came to his rescue.
+Today the Government of Morocco came to his rescue in cancelling the General Assembly in Marrakesh.

 This was predicted by eTurboNews and informed sources for some time.